ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 These include:

--  FrSky X4, X6 and X8 Receivers on SBUS.
+-  FrSKY X4, X6 and X8 Receivers on SBUS.
--  Delta 8 FRSky receiver
+-  Delta 8 FrSKY receiver
 -  X8R receivers (non-EU versions) with OpenTX -Taranis X9D, via the receiver SBUS out on the receiver to RCIN on the PixHawk.
 -  OrangeRX R800 receiver that also has SBUS output, with both a